andreciornavei/redesign-starbucks/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---

+## 🎉 Acknowledgment

+Thanks to Mônica Mesquita for creating an amazing app concept and allowing me to reproduce it.

+---